tekb-fintek/otlib-doc/README.md

     * Individual menus created during application install, analagous to entries in the Microsoft Windows 'Start Menu'

+* In KDE 5, the application launchers created when sofware applications are installed with WINE may appear under the KDE desktop's "Lost & Found" applications menu.

+* The KDE Menu Editor can be run by "Right-clicking" on the KDE menu display button, then selecting the "Edit Applications" entry in the corresponding **context menu**

 ## Extending the Trading Platform